MyBourse/trading-technical-indicators/examples/indicators/support_resistance/README.md

 ## Prerequisites
 1. python: `version 3.6` or later
-2. tradingti library: `latest commit in master branch`
+2. tradingti library: `version 0.1` or later
 3. matplotlib: `version 3.1.2` or later
 4. pandas: `version 0.25.3` or later